M4 Junctions 3-12: Smart Motorway

 When and where is this happening?

-On 8th May 2012, the Roads Minister Mike Penning, announced that funding would be provided to develop the M4 J3-12 Smart Motorway scheme, to ensure a "pipeline" of future Highways Agency major infrastructure improvements will be maintained, contributing to future economic growth, and supporting Government's National Infrastructure Plan.
+On 8th May 2012, the Roads Minister Mike Penning, announced that funding would be provided to develop the M4 J3-12 Smart Motorway scheme, to ensure a "pipeline" of future Highways England major infrastructure improvements will be maintained, contributing to future economic growth, and supporting Government's National Infrastructure Plan.
 By developing the scheme now, it will be in a good position to be considered for delivery in the early years of the next spending review period (post 2015).

 Why is this happening and what will it cost?

-The strategic case for providing additonal capacity on the M4 within Thames Valley was examined in the Thames Valley Multi-Modal Study, which recommended against widening the motorway prior to 2016 in favour of demand management measures.
+The strategic case for providing additional capacity on the M4 within Thames Valley was examined in the Thames Valley Multi-Modal Study, which recommended against widening the motorway prior to 2016 in favour of demand management measures.
 The Secretary of State endorsed these recommendations in 2003.